teokigi/W01D2-Ruby/README.md

 # Ruby Language
-testing out function use in ruby language
+Function use in ruby language
+Unit Testing in Ruby